asunson/cell-quantifier/ReadMe.md

 After you're done, it will drop a nice excel sheet called "Quantification Results.xlsx" containing the cell count for each image and threshold used.
 Each sheet in the workbook is specific to an experimental condition.
 One Excel book will be created for each culture (ex.
 LECs and no LECs).

+**Note:** The Quantification Results excel sheet is easily overwritten, it is recommended to move the data to another file immediately upon program completion.

 Right now this program makes the following key assumption about the folder layout:

                             ---------------